vulpineblaze/ld44_reap_into_cash/README.md

 # Reap Into Cash
-> Reap Into Cash is a Ludum Dare #44 game
+> Reap Into Cash is a click-to-move browser game where you collect SoulCash.

 ## Table of contents
 * [General info](#general-info)